tuturto/pyherc/readme.txt

 PyGame 1.9.2
 PGU 0.18
-pyDoubles 1.4 (only needed for running test cases) Sphinx 1.1.2 (only needed for generating documentation)
+pyDoubles 1.4 (only needed for running test cases) pyHamcrest 1.6 (only needed for running test cases) Sphinx 1.1.2 (only needed for generating documentation)

 Manual